deco3500-2018/team33/README.md

 | Kelvin Chung  |

-# Team33 Repository Rules :
+# Team33 Repository Rules

 * For markdown ensure to use tab insteand of space then align the content properly wiht double tab
-* Do not submit broken code
+* Do not commit broken code
-* Do not submit code that is not authored by you with the proper reference
+* Do not commit code that is not authored by you with the proper reference
+* Comment properly your code
+* Place readeable indented code